nathanzm/nathanzm.github.io/README.md

-# welcome to my personal website:
+# welcome to my personal website (NOTE: not currently hosted or active):
 ## http://www.nathanzmorse.com